Thercules/Thercules/README.md

 	🎓 Computer science student. <br>
 	📚 Currently working as a UX / UI design freelancer. <br>
 	🍻 A beer on the weekend doesn't hurt. <br>
-	🔥Gamer in the free time.
+	🔥 Gamer in the free time.

 </p>
 <br>